prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 - operation: Message.create
   authenticated: true

-# To update a message, users need to be authenticated and
+# To update a message, users need to be authenticated and the
-# the permission query in `./permissions/updateMessage.graphql`
+# permission query in `./permissions/updateMessage.graphql` has
-# has to return `true`
+# to return `true`; note that this permission only applies to the
+# `text` and `attachments` fields of the `Message` type, no other
+# fields may be updated
 - operation: Message.update
   authenticated: true
+  fields: [text, attachments]
   query: ./permissions/updateMessage.graphql

 # To delete a message, users need to be authenticated and